U.S. Relations With the Dominican Republic

 U.S.-DOMINICAN REPUBLIC RELATIONS

-The United States established diplomatic relations with the Dominican Republic in 1884 following its independence from Spain in 1865.
-Post-independence, the country saw a mix of coups, U.S. military intervention and occupations, military government, and democratic government.
-The Dominican Republic's first peaceful transfer of power from one freely elected president to another was in 1978.
+The United States established diplomatic relations with the Dominican Republic in 1884.
+Since its 1844 independence from neighboring Haiti, the country has seen a mix of coups, U.S. military intervention and occupations, military government, and democratic government.
+The Dominican Republic’s first peaceful transfer of power from one freely elected president to another was in 1978.

 U.S. relations with the Dominican Republic are solid, but complex.
-The country is an important partner in hemispheric affairs due to its standing in the Caribbean as the largest economy and second-largest country in terms of population and land mass, its large bilateral trade with the United States, and its proximity to the United States.
+The country is an important partner in hemispheric affairs due to its standing in the Caribbean as the second-largest economy (behind Cuba) and third-largest country in terms of population (behind Cuba and Haiti), its large bilateral trade with the United States, and its proximity to the United States.
 The two governments cooperate in the fight against trafficking in illegal substances and persons, the extradition of fugitives, and measures to hinder illegal migration.

 The United States has a strong interest in a democratic, stable, and economically healthy Dominican Republic and supports its democratic and economic development.
-The International Monetary Fund predicted the Dominican Republic registered the second-fastest economic growth in Latin America during 2014-15 with low, stable inflation.
+The International Monetary Fund predicted the Dominican Republic registered the second-fastest economic growth in Latin America during 2017 (behind only Panama) with low, stable inflation.
 Nonetheless, income inequality remains high and the country faces some considerable obstacles to sustaining such robust growth over the long term, including the poor quality of the country's education system, the inability of the health system to adequately respond to the population's needs, and severe inefficiencies in the energy sector.
-Violence has increased in the Dominican Republic in recent years.
-While there have been coordinated efforts to address corruption, improving transparency is a priority in order to consolidate the country's democratic gains.
+While there have been efforts to address corruption, improving transparency is a priority in order to consolidate the country's democratic gains.
 The U.S. Government works with Dominican authorities to address these issues, as well as with local and international partners to strengthen institutional and technical capacity.

 U.S. Assistance to the Dominican Republic